mborn1/pyoptex/docs/source/quickstart.rst

    using the `coords` parameter.
 See :ref:`cust_cat_encoding` for more information.

-Finally, we must define a model.
-We define a full response surface model with 9 parameters, including the intercept, all three main effects, three two-factor interactions, and two quadratic effects of the factors B and C. The first command creates a matrix representation of the model, the second converts this matrix representation to a callable function which transforms a design matrix (Y) to a model matrix (X).
+Then, we must define a model.
+We define a full response surface model with 9 parameters, including the intercept, all three main effects, three two-factor interactions, and two quadratic effects of the factors B and C. The first command creates a matrix representation of the model, the second converts this matrix representation to a callable function, which transforms a design matrix (Y) to a model matrix (X).

 >>> model = partial_rsm_names({